WKnak/zabbix-smart-things/README.md

 Create a new token, name it for example "Zabbix".

-You'll need authorization at least for:
+You'll need to select authorization at least for:
 - List all Devices   (Listar todos os dispositivos)
 - Devices details    (Ver todos os dispositivos)